Lawsuit against Trump, postal chief seeks proper funding | US | Journal Gazette

 Among plaintiffs in the lawsuit was Mondaire Jones, an attorney and the Democratic nominee for the U.S. House of Representatives in New York’s 17th Congressional District, representing Rockland and Westchester counties.

-Other plaintiffs included New York State Sen. Alessandra Biaggi, a Democrat in a district representing the Bronx and Westchester and two Democratic candidates for New York State Assembly: Chris Burdick, who seeks to represent parts of Westchester County and Stephanie Keegan, who seeks parts of Putnam and Westchester counties.
+Other plaintiffs included New York State Sen. Alessandra Biaggi, a Democrat in a district representing the Bronx and Westchester and two Democratic candidates for New York State Assembly -- Chris Burdick, who seeks to represent parts of Westchester County, and Stephanie Keegan, who seeks to represent parts of Putnam and Westchester counties.

 A message seeking comment was left with the Justice Department.

-The lawsuit was filed soon after House Speaker Nancy Pelosi called the House back into session over the crisis at the Postal Service.
+The lawsuit was filed soon after House Speaker Nancy Pelosi called the House back into session because of the crisis at the Postal Service.

-Pelosi wants to take up legislation that would prohibit changes at the agency after DeJoy set off a nationwide outcry over delays, new prices and cutbacks just as millions of Americans will begin voting by mail to avoid polling places during the coronavirus outbreak.
+Pelosi wants to take up legislation that would prohibit changes at the agency after DeJoy set off a nationwide outcry about delays, new prices and cutbacks.
+Millions of Americans soon will begin voting by mail to avoid polling places during the novel coronavirus outbreak.

 Sign up for our daily headlines newsletter